 Grizzlies can be averse to human contact but will attack if they feel threatened or see their young being threatened.
 Grizzly bears have been known to stalk campers waiting for the right time to snatch food.

-Unlike black bears, grizzlies are not as likely to run away from humans and can be more persistent in getting food.
+Unlike black bears, grizzlies are less likely to run away from humans and can be more persistent in getting food.

 What Are Bear Canisters?